CalClemmer/Eye-Defense/README.md

             this.aimAngle = Math.PI;
         }

         // this code lets it complete the circle!
-Otherwise
+Otherwise turret will never cross the Pi rad (180 degree) angle, and spin the other way around instead even when that path is far longer
+        // Essentially we're trying to keep the angle between 0 and 2PI rad

         if ((this.aimAngle + 2*Math.PI - this.angle) < Math.PI) {
             this.aimAngle += 2*Math.PI;